billroy/bitlash-commander/README.md

 	$ node index.js -p 8080

-To specify a serial port:
+To specify a serial port for the arduino you would start it this way:

 	$ node index.js -s /dev/tty.usbserial-F00D2321

+Windows users will need to specify a com port using -s.
+On Mac and Linux, the first usb arduino is used unless -s is specified.

 For help: